 The creme de menthe comes from Tempus Fugit, a company known for recreating classic and sometimes forgotten liqueurs.
 In this case, they created a true representation of an old-school creme de menthe, made by macerating and then distilling peppermint and botanicals.
 The 56-proof bottle is fresh and minty, with herbal complexity and a kick of cane-sugar sweetness.
 To keep the cocktail clear, be sure to choose white creme de menthe, not green, as the latter will muddy your drink with a green-hue.
 And no one’s ever seen a green polar bear.

 The angelica tincture is very easy to make at home by mixing dried angelica root (find this online or in a spice shop) with Everclear, a highly-potent grain alcohol that works well as a flavor extractor.
 If you don’t want to take this extra step, no problem—you can sub out the angelica tincture for celery bitters.

 The Polar Bear is a fun take on the classic Stinger, a pre-Prohibition cocktail composed of cognac and white creme de menthe.
 In later years, the Stinger underwent some experimentation, in which the cognac was swapped for other base spirits, like gin.
 Consider this drink a Mezcal Stinger, but with a couple Trick Dog flourishes.

 1/2 ounce Tempus Fugit creme de menthe

 Add the mezcal, blanc vermouth, creme de menthe and angelica tincture (or celery bitters) to a shaker with ice and shake until well-chilled.

 Strain into a cocktail glass.

-*Angelica tincture: Add 2 oz dried angelica root and 12 oz Everclear to a Mason jar.
+*Angelica tincture: Add 2 ounces dried angelica root and 12 ounces Everclear to a Mason jar.
 Seal and let stand for 48 hours, shaking twice daily.
 Strain through a coffee filter and transfer to a dropper bottle.